top of page

 IMG_6607.JPG

-A trip to Ruby Beach in Olympic National Park, Washington, led to interesting discoveries in the tide pools- star fish, sea urchins, and crabs.
+A trip to Ruby Beach in Olympic National Park, Washington, led to interesting discoveries in the tide pools- star fish, sea anemone, and crabs.
 A whale-watching trip around the islands in Puget Sound near Seattle, WA was the inspiration for this ocean letter.

 IMG_6593.JPG